nicolasbuscaglia/shiftrx/README.md

    A WebSocket is implemented to update the auction and bids in real-time whenever a new bid is placed by any user.
 Please test this functionality using two different browsers with separate test user accounts.

+   In the root folder you can find a Postman collection with endpoint details.

 ## Notes

 The postgres_data volume is used to persist the database data.